 - Signal clearly at all times.

-- Make sure you have lights on your bike and reflective gear.
-Sounds simple enough yet we do see cyclists on campus, riding with no lights in the middle of winter.
+- Ensure you have lights on your bike and reflective gear.
+Unfortunately we do see many cyclists on campus, riding with no lights in the middle of winter.

 Sustrans has lots of useful resources on cycle safety.